DeepTrackAI/cell_counting_dataset/README.md

 The data set has a total of 200 fields of view of nuclei captured with fluorescence microscopy using the Hoechst stain.
 The collection has around 23,000 single nuclei manually annotated to establish a ground truth collection for segmentation evaluation.

 This dataset has been used for evaluating the performance of Deep Learning models.
-More details of the evaluation framework can be found in this [bioRxiv preprint by Caicedo et al. 2018](https://www.biorxiv.org/node/103064.full).
+More details of the evaluation framework can be found in this [bioRxiv preprint by Caicedo et al., 2018](https://www.biorxiv.org/node/103064.full).

 ## Description

 The Cell Counting dataset contains 200 images.
-Each image is a 16-bit grayscale picture in TIFF, and the associated label is the manually-annotated segmentation map in PNG.
+Each image is a 16-bit grayscale picture in TIFF, and the associated label is the manually annotated segmentation map in PNG.

 - **Dataset Size**: 200 images
 - **Image Size**: 520x696 pixels